yoojh9/yoojh9/README.md

 ## 👋🏻 Hi there

 - 👩🏻‍💼  Web Front-End Developer
-- 💻  usually using javascript and React
+- 💻  usually using TypeScript and React
 <br>